 If you’re debating the direction to take for optimal visual impact our specialist designer, Celia Dipple, has her finger on the pulse and advocates that the latest trends are leaning towards a style referred to as ‘minimalist maximism’.

 “Think clean lines mixed with bold hues, huge typography and retro patterns.
-If you want to create vibrant fabric bags that stand out, I’d recommend using between two and five highly contrasting complementary colours”.
+If you want to create vibrant fabric bags that stand out, I’d recommend using between two and five highly contrasting (but complementary) colours”.
 Her top tip: Don’t be afraid to experiment.

 She goes on to say, “With the rise of AI, an appreciation for hand-drawn illustrations and traditional print-making techniques is having a comeback.
 Linocuts offer bold and organic lines, which look very striking when screen-printed on our totes, so invest in high-quality, eye-catching imagery that will make your brand stand out”.

-Celia also mentioned that replicating tactile textures in your designs creates a sense of human imperfection which tends to resonate with audiences in a nostalgic way.
+Celia also mentioned that replicating textures in your designs emulates the personality that comes with human imperfection and resonate with audiences in a more nostalgic way.
 However, these kinds of concepts should be printed on our classic cotton totes rather than on the jute or juco range.

 Additionally, using custom typography that reflects the personality and nature of your brand is a fun way to make sure that they get noticed.